 I get this feeling that real health facts seem to get lost underneath all that exercise-wellness-crash-diets-avoiding-carbs-non-sense.
 Facts like: to survive one has to get two (2) things right: to eat and to sleep.
 These are the ultimate core pillars our health depends on.
-If you don’t get these pieces on right places you might not wanna consider (hard) exercise routines.
+If you don’t get these pieces in the right places you might not wanna consider (hard) exercise routines.
 I know this from my personal experience.
-Our one year old boy has not let us get a good night sleep – for a year.
+Our one-year-old boy has not let us get a good night’s sleep – for a year.
 It has been hard to imagine myself running joyfully to improve my physical condition.
 So I did not even bother to try.

-On the other hand eating has played a very important role keeping up my energy levels.
-On top of all the bad sleeping, if I had been eating on irregular basis, drinking sugary drinks, grasping for treats all day long, I would have made my days very heavy.
+On the other hand, eating has played a very important role in keeping up my energy levels.
+On top of all the bad sleeping, if I had been eating on an irregular basis, drinking sugary drinks, grasping for treats all day long, I would have made my days very heavy.
 As well as my body.

 Food gives energy!

-Eat so you have energy to play.
+Eat so you have the energy to play.
 This is what we keep telling children all the time.
 And true each word.
-For years I started my days with less than a half a soy yogurt can and few cups of coffee.
-For lunch I had light salad, no bread.
-Then in the late afternoon I was hit by fatigue and spent lot of money keeping up my sugar levels by eating candy.
+For years I started my days with less than half a soy yogurt can and few cups of coffee.
+For lunch, I had light salad, no bread.
+Then in the late afternoon, I was hit by fatigue and spent a lot of money keeping up my sugar levels by eating candy.
 Honesty, I must say that it wasn’t till our nutrition app development project that I really started to learn about nutrition science.
-At the same time I became more aware of my own habits, for the first time ever I guess.
+At the same time, I became more aware of my own habits, for the first time ever I guess.

 My best and biggest aha-moments deal with eating processes: the process of eating every 2-3 hours and the process of composing your plate.